Tutorials

 ...

 This produces an equivalent model in the plain SCXML format and saves it to the ./output folder.
-You may specify a different output folder with the –generated-scxml-dir argument.
+You may specify a different output folder with the –out argument (or its’ alias –o).

 Should you wish to learn more about RoaML, its’ tags and their handling, check the RoaML to SCXML conversion.